axelGschaider/nucky/README.md

 Roadmap
 -------
 I'll start sketching my first ideas as issues so you can discuss them.
 Later these issues will be turned into wiki pages as things start to crystallize.
-* By the end of January I hope to have a full wiki and prove of concept status on "talking to google".
+* By the end of January I hope to have a full wiki and proof of concept status on "talking to google".
 At this point I will start to implement things.
-* One ore two month later there should be an alpha implementation.
+* One ore two months later there should be an alpha implementation.
 * Everything beyond that is a smoke screen to me.

 Not too super agile but I got a feeling this plan could hold.